 Rich Matsui spent years in the solar industry, first working with McKinsey & Co. and then with his own consulting firm Honua Solutions.
-He founded kWh Analytics in 2012 to fill a gap he experienced in being able to access solar industry data and benchmarking information and has built a team of over a dozen people with deep finance and solar experience.
+He founded kWh Analytics in 2012 to build the industry-wide data repository of how solar energy assets actually perform in the field.

 kWh Analytics was a part of Elemental Excelerator’s 2013 Go-to-market Track and developed a business model around their solar data sets.
 As a member of the 2015 Demonstration cohort, kWh Analytics is working with the State of Hawaii’s Department of Business Economic Development and Tourism and the Hawaii Green Infrastructure Authority’s Green Energy Market Securitization (GEMS) program to screen PV systems and providers for quality and identify the highest quality projects for financing.
 The GEMS program is designed to make solar financing available to hard-to-reach populations, especially lower income residents and non-profit organizations that cannot access traditional financing. kWh Analytics can not only serve as the data wizard for this new solar portfolio, but also assist in fulfilling reporting requirements and measuring portfolio performance.